patch100/ERM387/source/index.html.md

 Parameter | Description
 --------- | -----------
-id | The id of the reservation to retrieve
+reservation_id | The id of the reservation to retrieve